Mook-as/stackato-doc/user/reference/client-ref.rst

 	    Disable interactive queries.

-.. _command-unmap-domain:
+.. _command-stackato unmap-domain:

-  unmap-domain  *<name>*
+  stackato unmap-domain  *<name>*
     Remove the named domain from an organization or space.
+This is a Stackato 3 specific command.

     .. raw:: html